 Arizona Filing Requirements These rules apply to all Arizona taxpayers.

+and your gross income is

-You must file if you are: and your Arizona adjusted gross income is at least: or your gross income is at least:
+You must file if you are: more than:

-• Single \$ 5,500 \$15,000
+• Single \$13,850

-Married filing joint \$11,000 \$15,000
+Married filing joint \$27,700

-Married filing separate \$ 5,500 \$15,000
+Married filing separate \$13,850

-Head of household \$ 5,500 \$15,000
+Head of Household \$20,800

-If you are an Arizona resident, you must report income from all sources including out-of-state income.
+If you are an Arizona resident, you must report income from all sources, including out-of-state income.

 To see if you have to file, figure your gross income the same as you would figure your gross income for federal income tax purposes.
-Then, you should exclude income Arizona law does not tax.
+Then, you should exclude income that Arizona law does not tax.
 Income Arizona law does not tax includes:

-- interest from U.S. Government obligations, - social security retirement benefits received under Title II of the Social Security Act, - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB-1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board, or - pay received for active service as a member of the Reserves, National Guard, or the U.S. Armed Forces.
+- interest from U.S. Government obligations; - social security retirement benefits received under Title II of the Social Security Act; - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB-1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board; or - pay received for active service as a member of the Reserves, National Guard, or the U.S. Armed Forces; or - benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States.
+If you are the surviving spouse of a deceased military veteran and are receiving payments from the uniformed services of the United States, you may exclude 100% of the payment you received.
+If you are eligible to subtract (exclude) these payments, you must file Arizona Form 140.
+In this case, do not file Form 140A.